nus-oss/nus-oss.github.io/README.md

 # OSS Projects at NUS SoC
-We have a number of OSS projects that are especially suitable for NUS students to learn SE within the context of OSS projects.
+We have a number of OSS projects that are especially suitable for NUS students to level-up their SE within the context of OSS projects.

 | Project(s) | KLoC | Languages | Description |
 | --- | --- | --- | --- |